acentswap/docs2-wiki/get-started-aptos/wallet-guide.md

 ### Which desktop wallet should I choose?

-This comparison table gives an overview of the most popular desktop wallets used with PancakeSwap on Aptos
+This comparison table gives an overview of the most popular desktop wallets used with AcentSwap on Aptos

 |                            | Petra | Martian | Pontem | Fewcha | Blocto |
 | -------------------------- | ----- | ------- | ------ | ------ | ------ |